 Where's the First Place to Look for New Growth Opportunities?
-Exploiting Hidden Successes
+Exploiting Hidden Successes-Part I

 The unexpected success is usually treated as a nuisance.
 Nobody is looking for it; nobody wants to be bothered by it; nobody is assigned to seriously look at the possibilities of exploiting the unexpected success.

-This example involves a colleague of ours.
-During the summer months, he purchases food at a seasonal market that specializes in a variety of prepared meals.
-Their soups are truly unique, and extremely nutritious.
+Our first example involves a colleague of ours.
+During the summer months, he purchases food at a seasonal market that specializes in a variety of pre-prepared meals.
+Their soups are truly unique and extremely nutritious.

 For the past 15 years, he purchased about 75 soups at the season's end to last through the fall and winter months.
 He freezes the soups in his basement freezer.